alexwhb/PrayPal/README.md

 ---

 <p align="center">
-  Made with ❤️ by the PrayPal team
+  Made with ❤️ by Alex Black
 </p>